The History of Sexuality: Part IV: The Deployment of Sexuality

 In part four, Foucault explores the question as to why western society wishes to seek for the "truth" of sex.
 Foucault argues for the need to develop an "analytics" of power through which to understand sex.
 Highlighting that power controls sex by laying down rules for others to follow, he discusses how power demands obedience through domination, submission, and subjugation, and also how power masks its true intentions by disguising itself as beneficial.
 As an example, he highlights the manner in which the feudal absolute monarchies of historical Europe, themselves a form of power, disguised their intentions by claiming that they were necessary to maintain law, order, and peace.
 As a leftover concept from the days of feudalism, Foucault argues that westerners still view power as emanating from law, but he rejects this, stressing the need to "construct an analytics of power that no longer takes law as a model and a code," and announcing that a different form of power governs sexuality.
 "We must," Foucault states, "at the same time conceive of sex without the law, and power without the king."

 Foucault explains that he does not mean power as the domination or subjugation exerted on society by the government or the state.
 Rather, power should be understood "as the multiplicity of force relations immanent in the sphere in which they operate."
 In this way, he argues, "Power is everywhere ... because it comes from everywhere," emanating from all social relationships and being imposed throughout society bottom-up rather than top-down.
-Foucault criticizes Wilhelm Reich, writing that while an important "historico-political" critique of sexual repression formed around Reich, "the very possibility of its success was tied to the fact that it always unfolded within the deployment of sexuality [dispositif de sexualité], and not outside or against it."
-According to Foucault, that sexual behavior in western societies was able to change in many ways "without any of the promises or political conditions predicted by Reich being realized" demonstrates that the "antirepressive" struggle is "a tactical shift and reversal in the great deployment of sexuality."